ipavlovBiga/Ilia-Pavlov/README.md

-### Hi there 👋
+### Hello, lest talk 👋

-- 🔭 I’m currently working on ...lkefpowepfojwejfwe
+- 🔭 I’m currently working on bring value in my team
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS for [Cypress](https://www.npmjs.com/package/cypress-downloadfile)
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with any comments for my projects
 - 💬 Ask me about anything
-- 📫 How to reach me: https://www.linkedin.com/in/ilia-pavlov-ny34722/
+- 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/ilia-pavlov-ny34722/), [Email](iliapavlov314@gmail.com)
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I like ping pong!
 -->